-Thora tells us about her life working as a tweeny maid, being a home help, and the charity work which led her to being awarded an MBE by Prince Charles.
+Thora tells us about her life working as a tweeny maid, being a home help, and the charity work which led her to receiving an MBE from Prince Charles.

 I started school in 1921 when I was five and left when I was 15.
 In those days when you were 11 you went to the top school and along with my brothers and sisters I used to have to cycle the two and a half miles to school in Leiston.

 My mother, when she started work was a cook at the Dulwich Priory, with the monks.
 When us children came along she was at home.

 My father was a gardener in a big house so after I left school I went to work as a tweeny maid.
 A tweeny maid helps wherever the occasion arises.
 I used to help in the kitchen, dining room and upstairs.
 I was learning the trade and in the end I became a parlour maid.

 The gentleman who owned the big house was a Sir, he was a landowner and the house had 15 staff.
 My father was a general gardener, he did the lawns, the flowers, vegetable and the fruit and we had a gardener’s house.

 We worked seven days a week, and sometimes we got Sunday afternoon off.
 We did get one day off a week, but not always the same day.
 I started work at 6.30am and was lucky if I got to bed by 10pm.